Guests and Presenters

 RANDY MCCHARLES is active in Calgary, Alberta's writing community with a focus on speculative fiction, usually of the wickedly humorous variety, with short stories and novellas available from Edge SF&F Publishing, House of Anansi, and Reality Skimming Press.
 He is the recipient of several Aurora Awards (Canada's most prestigious award for speculative fiction).
 In 2013, his short story Ghost-B-Gone Incorporated won the House of Anansi 7-day Ghost Story Contest.
 Randy's first Tyche Books publication, Much Ado About Macbeth, will be available in August 2015.
 In addition to writing, Randy chairs the award-winning When Words Collide Festival for Readers and Writers as well as organizing various reading and craft events for writers.

 Trevor Melanson is the author of the Terminal City Saga, a dark fantasy trilogy from EDGE.
 He also has a decade of experience as an editor at major magazines across Canada, including Vancouver magazine, Canadian Business and BCBusiness.
 He currently lives in Vancouver (a.k.a.
-Terminal City).
+Terminal City) with his wife and cat and manages communications for Clean Energy Canada, a think tank at SFU.

 Kristene Perron has been shot, stabbed, drowned, run over and thrown from a building.
 During her ten years as a professional stuntwoman, she learned all the interesting ways a person can get injured or die and then applied this unique education to her fiction.
 She is the co-author of the adventure science fiction series Warpworld, the 2010 winner of the Surrey International Writer's Conference Storyteller Award, and a 2015 Writers of the Future finalist.
 Her friends wish she would stop talking about cats. http://www.warpworld.ca/